BBVA/docker-hdfs-alluxio-spark/docker/README.md

 # Docker

-This folder contains all the scripts used to bring up the whole thing in a docker installation under linux.
+This folder contains all the scripts used to bring up all the components in a local docker installation.

-Please read them to use them.
-Feel free to complete this documentation.
+Please read them before use.

 # Benchmarks